Amin-MAG/My-Notes/Golang.md

 c := <- ctx.Done()
 ```

-Here is an example showing you can use context and cancelation within different goroutines
+Here is an example showing how you can use context and cancellation within different goroutines:

 ```go
 func main() {